LaansDole/ngrok-ollama/README.md

 ## Usage

+### Running the UI with Docker Compose

+This method is recommended if you are already running the Ollama and Temporal servers on your local machine.

+1.  **Start the UI and Worker:**
+    ```bash
+    docker-compose -f docker-compose.ui.yml up --build
+    ```
+    This will build the Docker image for the UI and worker, and then start both services.
+The UI will be available at `http://localhost:8501`.

+### Running the Full Stack with Docker Compose

+This is the easiest way to run the entire application stack, including Ollama and Temporal.

+1.  **Start the application:**
+    ```bash
+    docker-compose up --build
+    ```
+    This will build the Docker image for the UI and worker, and then start all the services.
+You can access the Streamlit UI at `http://localhost:8501`.

+### Running Manually

+If you prefer to run the services manually, you can follow these steps:

 1.  **Start your Ollama Server:**
     For `ngrok` to access your Ollama instance, you must start it so that it listens on all network interfaces.
 Open a new terminal and run:
     ```bash